fatboytim2000/interview-projects/README.md

-## Executing the application

-1. Navigate to the folder containing the cloned repository
-2. Execute `npm install && npm start`
-3. After the dependencies have installed correctly, the server and client components of the application should start-up concurrently.
-4. Once the console indicates that both the server and the client are running, navigate in a browser to `http://localhost: 4000` to test the application.

 # Foundry4 Interview Test 1

 The JSON file in the repository has a list of products, with names and prices.